EXPROPRIATION IN SERBIA

 De facto expropriation

-Everything we have written so far represents a legally regulated procedure for realizing expropriation, so we could conditionally call it "legal expropriation".
+Everything we have written so far represents a legally regulated procedure for realizing expropriation, so we could conditionally call it legal expropriation.
 On the other hand, in practice there are cases when the expropriation was carried out outside the legal regulations and the prescribed procedure, and we call this situation de facto expropriation.

 For example, if a road was built across your plot of land without prior land expropriation, that is, the purchase of a part of the plot that was necessary for the construction of that road, it is a de facto expropriation.